DeepLabCut/DeepLabCut/docs/ModelZoo.md

 deeplabcut.create_training_dataset(config_path, superanimal_name = superanimal_name)

-# if superanimal_transfer_learning is set True, a new decoding layer is allowed.
+# if superanimal_transfer_learning is set True, a new decoding layer will be used.
 This means
 # you can use superanimal weights in your own project that has arbitrary keypoints
 # If it is left False, then it's doing fine-tuning (which means number of keypoints in the dataset has to match superanimals')
 # for example, superquadruped requires 39 keypoints and supertopview requires 27 keypoints.